 So, yes, I will continue to ask our community to gift-it-forward into their own square kilometre (#Squilometre) so they can watch the transformative power of their gift as it goes around and around and I won't be applying for large-scale funding any time soon.

-So take a look at what you think is meant by economic sustainability.
+Take a look at what you think is meant by economic sustainability.
 Glance again at your project plan, your targets and objectives.
 Especially if you are an artist, take a moment to reflect upon the constraint of measure-ability upon your practice.
 Embrace instead the opportunity to bow into service, join the flow of community will.
 It doesn't mean you have to agree with everything you see and hear.
 An an artist, it's your job to highlight, reflect, focus and define – good and bad – so that positive change can happen.
 That is why your community needs you!

 BE an artist.
 Embrace the flow.